Interactive Visual Reasoning under Uncertainty: Benchmarking env

 \paragraph{Bayes Agent}

-Numerous studies have shown that children and adults propose hypotheses to explain the forms of causal relationships in terms of a Bayesian model~\cite{lucas2010learning,gopnik1996scientist,gopnik2000detecting,gopnik2001causal,gopnik2004theory,gopnik2012reconstructing,gopnik2012scientific}.
+Numerous studies have shown that children and adults propose hypotheses to explain causal relationships using Bayesian models \citep{lucas2010learning,gopnik1996scientist,gopnik2000detecting,gopnik2001causal}.
 Therefore, we propose to use a Bayes agent for evaluation as well.
 Specifically, we implement a Naive Bayes classifier based on the Bernoulli distribution.
-The classifier predicts the Blicketness for each object via the Bayes' rule using the observation collected to this time step as training data.
+The classifier predicts the Blicketness for each object via the Bayes' rule using the observation collected up to this time step as training data.
 The agent then proposes a random trial to gather more information.

 \paragraph{Naive Agent}